 7. Wireshark | Network Sniffing

-Network sniffing or packet monitoring is important from an attacker’s perspective to carry out a successful sniffing attack, as well as a security professional’s.
+Network sniffing or packet monitoring is important from an attacker’s perspective to carry out a successful sniffing attack, as well as from a security professional’s.
 In network monitoring, assessing the contents of the packets being transferred is the key to spy on the network or to detect suspicious packets within the network.

 Wireshark is a free and open-source software used for packet analysis.
 Equipped with a convenient user interface, Wireshark is one of the easiest tools to use for network monitoring.
 Its color-coding features help users easily identify the nature of the packets being circulated.